amigame/read/info/about.md

 ---

-Amigame is a self-published, independent studio using innovative web technologies like WebGL, JavaScript and HTML5.
+Amigame is a independent game studio using innovative web technologies like WebGL, JavaScript and HTML5.
 Moreover, it was one of the first user-driven game studios.
 We are fans of good games and want to create a community arounds us that have the passion to support original ideas and test out experimental concepts that can lead to innovation.

 ## Dynamic content